Shearwater, British Columbia: Community

 There is a Canada Post branch for the community of Denny Island (V0T-1B0) located inside the grocery and liquor store.
 There is also a laundromat, gift shops, clothing store and gardening store just up the road.
-There is a small community school with seven students from grades K–7.
-There are approximately 50 full-time residents.
+There is a small community school with students from grades K–7.
+There are approximately 100 full-time (and growing) residents.
+There is also a small RV park (with full hook ups) and tenting grounds available for a small fee.

 Accommodations in the town include the Shearwater Resort, La La Land, the Denny Island B&B, and the Whiskey Cove B&B.

 Transportation

 The Shearwater Resort operates an hourly or bi-hourly ferry service to Bella Bella.
 If taking the BC Ferries "Discovery Coast Passage" route, you can take the Ferries South to Port Hardy or North/East to a number of communities including: Bella Bella, Bella Coola, Klemtu, and Ocean Falls.
-There are a limited number of roads on Denny Island.
+There are a limited number of roads on Denny Island, though there is a barge service provided by BC Ferries that can bring your vehicle over to the island.

-The Shearwater resort charters a plane for bringing its guests up.
 Pacific Coastal Airlines operates flights twice daily in the summer and daily in the winter to Bella Bella from Vancouver International Airport South, also Air North has Seasonal Charters from Vancouver International Airport South to Bella Bella.
 From there, boat service is available to Shearwater itself.